 Lastly, the inquiries section lists all the companies that have requested a copy of your credit report.
 Beware of excessive credit inquiries as they may negatively impact your credit score.

-Understanding these sections of your credit report will empower you to identify any inaccuracies, assess your financial health, and take necessary steps to improve your credit standing.
+Understanding these sections of your credit report will empower you to identify any inaccuracies, assess your financial health, and take the necessary steps to improve your credit standing.

 Interpreting the information on your credit report